raahulrahl/getbindus.com/demo/index.md

 This isn’t magic.
 It’s **infrastructure, protocols, and patterns** that actually work.

-Join us and help build the Internet of Agents.
+Join us and help build the Operating Layer for the Internet of Agents.

 > The universe began with a dot.
-> The Internet of Agents begins with **Bindu**.
+> The Operating Layer for the Internet of Agents begins with **Bindu**.

+---

+Build by love from Amsterdam with 🌻

 ---